Anonymous Parse caching

 When the Anonymous LRU evicts an entry on the client side, PgDoorman drops only the local Arc<Parse>.
 The corresponding DOORMAN_<N> prepared statement stays alive on every PostgreSQL backend that ever served it.
 Two mechanisms eventually clean it up:

 • Server-level LRU.
-Each backend tracks its own LruCache<String, ()> of DOORMAN_<N> names, capped at prepared_statements_cache_size (default 8192).
+Each backend tracks its own LruCache<String, ()> of DOORMAN_<N> names, capped at server_prepared_statements_cache_size (or prepared_statements_cache_size when unset).
 When the cap is reached, the backend issues Close on the least recently used name, releasing the plan.

 • Backend rotation.
 A backend reaches server_lifetime (default 20 min) and pg_doorman closes it; the new backend starts with an empty plan cache.

-The worst-case memory footprint per backend is therefore prepared_statements_cache_size × ~100 KB of plan memory ≈ 800 MB on the PostgreSQL side.
+The worst-case memory footprint per backend is therefore server_prepared_statements_cache_size × average plan memory (8192 × ~100 KB is about 800 MB) on the PostgreSQL side.
 To shrink the window:

-• Lower prepared_statements_cache_size so the server-level LRU recycles plans sooner.
+• Lower server_prepared_statements_cache_size so the server-level LRU recycles plans sooner.

 • Lower server_lifetime so backends rotate faster.